 "I liked looking at creatures I've never seen before, like the water scorpion."

 “It was good to learn about bees.
 I’m not afraid of them any more.”

 From September 2019, we are incorporating a minimum of 15 minutes of play time into all our school sessions.
 Although we aim to make all our sessions fun and engaging throughout for children, we also want to give children the opportunity to play and make their own choices in our lovely garden space.

 Play is good for children.
 It’s vital that children have the space, time and opportunity to do things on their own terms, particularly in a world where things can seem increasingly directed and organised.
 Regular play benefits children in a multitude of ways.
 Emotionally it can help them to work through things that are worrying them.
 Socially it can enable them communicate and negotiate with others.
 Play also gives children the opportunity to develop intellectually in terms of establishing additional ways of thinking and understanding.

 We hope this will be a positive addition to our sessions.
 We will be monitoring how the play element works, and we welcome feedback from staff and children.

 Each class can attend up to three sessions in total at the garden (each with a follow up Wildlife Rescue Task and certificate).

 Each session costs £50 (except in the autumn term where all sessions are discounted to £30).
 Sessions at the garden can be half days (9.45-11.45) or full days (9.45-2.15) and are available from September 2019 until the end of July 2020.

 All sessions and Wildlife Rescue Tasks will be planned in conjunction with the class teacher to ensure they link in with the children's learning wherever possible.
 We are also able to offer free resources and support to each class to complete their Wildlife Rescue Tasks.

-This project is only possible thanks to The Postcode Local Trust.
+This project is only possible thanks to The Postcode Local Trust and Northumbrian Water.